Merve Fejzula

 Bio

 Merve Fejzula is a historian of modern Africa and its diaspora, specializing in twentieth-century West Africa's global connections.
 Her research interests bridge African intellectual and art history, Black internationalism, and the history of political thought.
-She is currently at work on a book manuscript, which examines the transformation of the Black public sphere between 1947-77 through a history of negritude - the philosophy of Black humanism most associated with the francophone Black world.
-This study reconstructs a network of francophone and anglophone West African and diasporic intellectuals, artists, and institutions crucial to negritude's dissemination and conceptual reinvention.
-It argues that this history pushes us to reexamine conventional understandings of the development of publics.
-Concurrently, she is also working on a curatorial project about Younousse Seye, Senegal's first female contemporary artist.
+She is currently at work on a book manuscript, which examines the transformation of Black publics from the late nineteenth century until the 1970s through a history of negritude - the philosophy of Black humanism most associated with the francophone Black world.
+Concurrently, she is also working on a curatorial project and documentary film about Younousse Seye, a path-breaking contemporary artist from Senegal.
 A self-taught painter and sculptor whose work has been exhibited across Africa, who consistently advocates for African women, and whose acting credits include films with the legendary director Ousmane Sembene - Seye has had a remarkable career in both the visual arts and film.

 Research Interests